-Interested in how energy deregulation works?
-We’re here to help.
-Let us teach you the basics so you can make your own conclusions about what’s right for you.
+Energy deregulation 101: Interested in how it works?
+Let us teach you the basics so you can make your own conclusions about what's right for you.

 So, What’s the Deal with Energy Deregulation?